-The Complainant, a limited company trading as a clothing wholesaler, hereinafter 'the Complainant Company', holds a commercial insurance policy with the Provider.
+The Complainant, a sole trader, trading as a public house and restaurant, held a pub insurance policy with the Provider.

-The Complainant Company's Case
+The Complainants' Case

-The Complainant Company notified the Provider in April 2020 of a claim for business interruption losses due to the temporary closure of its business on 16 March 2020 for a period, as a result of measures imposed by the government to curb the spread of the coronavirus (COVID-19).
+The Complainant's Broker notified the Provider by telephone on 27 March 2020 of the Complainant's claim for business interruption losses as a result of the temporary closure of his business from 15 March 2020, as a result of measures imposed by the Government to curb the spread of the coronavirus (COVID-19).

-Following its assessment, the Provider wrote to the Complainant Company on 29 April 2020 to advise that it was declining indemnity as the Complainant Company's commercial insurance policy only provides business interruption cover where there has been damage to the insured property caused by one of the specified perils listed in the policy, as follows:
+Following its assessment, the Provider wrote to the Complainant on 24 April 2020 to advise that it was declining indemnity as the Complainant's pub insurance policy only provides business interruption cover where there has been damage to the insured property caused by one of the specified perils listed in the policy.